Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ## Prerequisites {#prerequisites}

-VSC account + intro credits or project credits **(VSC is the Flanders' most highly integrated high-performance research computing (HPC) environment)**
-Access to OnDemand and Interactive Apps
+-VSC account + computing credits (core hours) to run your jobs (intro credits or project credits) (*VSC is the Flanders' most highly integrated high-performance research computing (HPC) environment) -Access to OnDemand and Interactive Apps
-Basic shell + R familiarity
+-Basic shell + R familiarity
-Storage under $VSC_DATA or staging storage
+-Storage under $VSC_DATA or staging storage

 ---
 ### What is an HPC Node?